-A practical and flexible alternative to the flail is the circular saw blade (below right) which can cut cleanly through much larger material (bottom left and right).
+A practical and flexible alternative to the flail is the circular saw blade (top left) which can cut cleanly through much larger material (middle left) than the flail (bottom left).
 It is especially useful to re-shape overgrown hedgerows which have not been cut for many years, or to manage hedgerows on a much longer cutting rotation than is possible with flail mowers, perhaps just once every 10 years.
 The brash that results is relatively straight forward to pick up with a front loader.